 Presently, I'd say I'm more of a teacher-person than a computer-person.
 Computing happens to be the thing that I can apparently teach best, but I get my true motivation from teaching in and of itself.
 I often catch myself learning something new and then immediately thinking about how I might teach it.
 Or I'll solve a computing problem and then be thinking about which chapter of a book it might serve as an example in.

-NSP: You’ve been an at UT-Mississauga for nearly a decade now.
+NSP: You’ve been a professor at UT-Mississauga for nearly a decade now.
 What’s the most significant thing you’ve discovered about teaching Computer Science in all that time?